Gamer-Centered Technology

 Pricing anything, your laser tag sessions included is something that Battlefield Operators need to consider carefully.

 Especially when starting up your new laser tag business.
+Your business needs to be sustainable.

-Your goal is to price your tickets at what you think people will be willing to pay, based on what they expect to get out of your event.
+Your goal is to price your tickets at what you think people will be willing to pay based on what they expect to get out of your event.

-If, as part of your grand opening, you are running a press day (aka media day or an influencers' day) then, of course, you don't charge anything.
-Rather the journalists and bloggers expect to be looked after.
+If you are running a press day (aka media day or an influencers' day) as part of your grand opening, then, of course, you don't charge anything.
+Rather, the journalists and bloggers expect to be looked after.

 If someone has pre-paid for their ticket then this greatly increases the chances that they will turn up.

 The laser tag industry standard for ticket prices is approximately $1 per minute of gaming in an indoor arena and $0.50 (50 cents per minute) of gaming in an outdoor battlefield.
+Our standard public session lasts 2 hours, with gamers getting 4 x 15 minutes of gaming.

 If we get a "walk-on" i.e. someone who has not pre-paid then the price of the ticket is $50pp for 4 games during a 2-hour session.
 However, if a gamer pre-pays at least 48 hours before their event then the price drops down to $40pp.
-Or less for big group discounts.

-There is a sliding scale of discounts, the bigger the group, the bigger the discount.
+There is a sliding scale of discounts.
+The bigger the group, the bigger the discount.

 We offer group discounts for large groups (30 plus players) so the price can go as low as $29pp.
+We also have an option for a shorter experience.
+For a Junior Session - for players 10 and under (2 games over 1 hour) pre-paid tickets start from $24pp.

-We went out to the market, adjusting our prices every year until we reached the ideal rate.
+How did we get to this price?
+Then you can say, market testing!
+We went out to the market, adjusting our prices yearly until we reached the ideal rate.
 If it was too much, no one would book, too little and we wouldn't make any money.

 Ticketleap, an online ticket tool, found that (before covid) of the millions of tickets sold online in the last year, the median price for an event up to 3 hours was $20pp (United States Dollars).
 Since then, however, just about everything's gone up.